 Some important things to discuss with your doctor when considering Spravato treatment include your overall health and any medical conditions you may have.

-Tell your doctor if you’re taking other drugs.
+Tell your doctor if you’re taking other medication.
 This is important because some drugs can interfere with Spravato.
 These and other considerations to discuss with your doctor are described below.

 Interactions